opensvc/react-cluster-manager/README.md

 # How to release new patch on minor version ?

-  * checkout v7 branch HEAD commit
+  * checkout v7 branch HEAD commit, or `git pull --ff-only upstream v7`
     * Execute `npm version minor|patch`
       - The version in `packages*.json` is bumped and the change is committed
       - The new version is git tagged